-Interactive Brokers and Robinhood are leading online brokers in 2021.
+Interactive Brokers and Robinhood are leading online brokers.
 Interactive Brokers is the best choice for professional traders outside of the United States because it is not authorized to operate in the US.
 It offers a premium trading platform, excellent learning tools for inexperienced traders, and a digital reference library for inexperienced traders.
 We do not recommend Interactive Brokers for traders based in the USA.

 Robinhood is the best mobile platform for traders inside the United States because it is only available to US residents.
 It is the recommended choice for long-term US investors because the entire platform is free to use, has no fees, offers fractional shares, but has restrictions on day trading.
 We do not recommend Robinhood for inexperienced traders based in the USA.